The IRS recently announced updates to PCORI fees on October 29, 2025. See the PCORI Funding and Research section for more details.

-PCORI is a nonprofit research group that funds studies to help healthcare consumers make better-informed healthcare choices.
-Its primary goal is to ensure that healthcare consumers have the information they need to make the decisions that reflect their desired health outcomes.
-PCORI works to achieve this goal by:
+PCORI is a nonprofit research group that funds studies to help healthcare consumers make PCORI helps people make better-informed healthcare choices.
+Its main goal is to give healthcare consumers the information they need to make decisions that lead to their desired health outcomes.
+To achieve this, PCORI:

-- Funding research guided by patients, caregivers, and the broader healthcare community
+- Funds research led by patients, caregivers, and the broader healthcare community

-- Producing and promoting evidence-based information based on the research PCORI supports
+- Creates and shares evidence-based information based on the research it supports

-- Working to improve healthcare delivery and outcomes
+- Works to improve healthcare delivery and outcomes

-PCORI believes engaged patients, caregivers, clinicians, and other healthcare stakeholders are vital for producing the most valuable research results.
-They also consider the researchers they fund, patients, and other healthcare stakeholders as equitable partners rather than research subjects.
+PCORI believes that engaged patients, caregivers, clinicians, and other healthcare stakeholders are crucial for producing the most valuable research results.
+They see the researchers they fund, patients, and other healthcare stakeholders as equal partners, not just research subjects.

 PCORI’s research priorities, outlined in the organization’s National Priorities for Research, focus on five key areas: